TZstatsADS/fall2019-project5-sec2-grp5/README.md

 Term: Fall 2018

-+ Team #
++ Team group5
 + Projec title: Lorem ipsum dolor sit amet
 + Team members
-	+ team member 1
+	+ team member Xudong Guo
-	+ team member 2
+	+ team member Yanyan Liu
-	+ team member 3
+	+ team member Hang hu
-	+ team member 4
+	+ team member Nan Yang
-	+ team member 5
+	+ team member Sixuan li
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: The purpose of this project is using CNN models to recognize facial expression, we used fer2013 dataset from kaggle https://www.kaggle.com/deadskull7/fer2013.
+The dataset contains 34034 unique photos with clearly-defined labels of 7 different emotions.

+Three modified CNN models: VGG19, Mobilenet, Resnet were applied to our datasets, there training accuracy and testing accuracy were collected to make comparison.

+We also build an improved model based on all three models above, the new model performance is better than previous models.
+Training time drops from around 450s to 360s for each epoch.
+Validation loss drops from 1.3889 to 1.2041 and validation accuracy enhances from 45.12% to 54.08%.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.